GabeScott/standard-works-plugin/README.md

 # 📖 Standard Works Plugin

-An Obsidian plugin to supercharge your scripture study with structured links, commentary, and intelligent backlinks — all centered around the **Standard Works** of the LDS Church.
+An Obsidian plugin to supercharge your scripture study with structured links, commentary, and intelligent backlinks — all centered around the **Standard Works** of The Church of Jesus Christ of Latter-day Saints.

 ---